Workplace Advisory & Compliance

 This briefing forms part of the Workplace Advisory & Compliance stream in the AWS Information Centre.
 It focuses on practical, employer-facing guidance — not legal advice — and is written for HR, safety, risk and executive readers responsible for managing workplace issues.

-Consultation expectations under WHS and IR frameworks
+Consultation expectations under WHS and industrial frameworks

+Mapping the relevant expectations before sequencing communication avoids later challenge.
 Consultation that is performative — announced after a decision is settled — is a common source of dispute.
 Genuine consultation at a point where feedback can influence outcomes is the more reliable approach and also produces better policy.

 Notice periods and effective dates

 Notice should be proportionate to the significance of the change.
 Minor administrative updates may take effect quickly; substantive changes generally warrant longer notice and an effective-date plan.
+The notice period is also a practical opportunity to brief managers, deliver training and update supporting systems so the new policy is operational at the point it takes effect.

-Documenting acknowledgement and informed understanding
+Acknowledgement and informed understanding

 Acknowledgement records are most useful when they capture what was acknowledged, the version in force at the time, and the date.
 This protects the organisation if the policy is later updated and the previous version becomes relevant to a historical matter.

-Version control, training and assurance
+Version control, assurance and continuous improvement

-What employers should review
+What employers should put in place

 Frequently asked questions